 ECON 251.
 Logic Limits Economic Justice.
 1 Credit.

 Investigation of the nature of the "good society" from an economist's point of view, ranging from Right libertarian to anarcho-communist perspectives.
-Prerequisites: At least one economics course beyond principles of economics (ECON 103); optimal -- at least one course in either political philosophy or moral philosophy and permission of the instructor.
+Prerequisites: ECON 103 and permission of the instructor.

 ECON 253.
 Gender and Migration.
 1 Credit.